Deivis44/Deivis44/README.md

     <img src="https://media0.giphy.com/media/13E2De8rqGspdS/giphy.gif?cid=ecf05e47ufwu1a11r7vkyvzxgg7zdoo1hijdqyx152avd5j4&rid=giphy.gif&ct=g" width="20%" />
 </div>

-👀 I am interested in learning about the area of web development, especially the Back-end, while I search a new way to be a better me doing a lot of productive things.
+👀 I'm keen on delving into the field of web development, particularly focusing on the backend.
+Simultaneously, I'm actively exploring ways to boost my productivity and personal growth.

-* 🌍  I'm based in Colombia
+* 🌍 I'm located in Colombia.
 * ✉️ You can contact me at [deivis_working.delta571@slmail.me](mailto:deivis_working.delta571@slmail.me)
-* 🧠  I'm learning I'm currently learning a bit more about the backend, and I'm focusing on the Java programming language.
-I have knowledge in C++, JavaScript, HTML & CSS and Python.
-I would like to develop myself as a full stack developer
+* 🧠 Currently, I'm expanding my knowledge of backend development, with a strong emphasis on the Java programming language.
+I also have experience in C++, JavaScript, HTML & CSS, and Python.
+My ultimate goal is to evolve into a full-stack developer.
-* 🤝  I'm open to collaborating on I'm trying to look at how to collaborate on projects that involve topics like desktop application development, as well as web design.
-But I am interested in other topics such as video games, applications for mobile devices (Android) and computers
+* 🤝 I'm enthusiastic about collaborating on projects related to desktop application development and web design.
+I'm also passionate about other areas like video game development, mobile applications (especially for Android), and software for computers.